veroholgc/Newsletter-sign-up-form-with-success-message/README.md

 At first, I tried using Grid to arrange the image and the text, but it caused alignment issues: the text block wouldn’t stay at the top as required by the design.
 Switching to **Flex** with `flex-direction: row` and `align-items: stretch` solved the problem and gave me more natural control in this case.

-- Controlling heights with `min-height` and `height` `min-height: 100vh` worked well on mobile to cover the full screen.
-For tablet and desktop, the design required smaller cards, so I overrode it with `min-height: auto` inside media queries and set a fixed `height`.
-This prevented unnecessary stretching.

 - Responsive spacing with `clamp()`
 I learned to use `clamp(min, preferred, max)` for paddings.
 This lets spacing grow and shrink smoothly with the viewport, avoiding jumps between breakpoints.